MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/walkthrough-registering-configuring-simplespa-application-adal-js.md

 [!INCLUDE[](../includes/cc_applies_to_update_9_0_0.md)]

-This walkthrough describes the process of registering and configuring the simplest Single Page Application (SPA) to access data in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement using adal.js and Cross-origin Resource Sharing (CORS). [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use OAuth with Cross-Origin Resource Sharing  to connect a Single Page Application  to Dynamics 365 (online)](oauth-cross-origin-resource-sharing-connect-single-page-application.md).
+This walkthrough describes the process of registering and configuring the simplest Single Page Application (SPA) to access data in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement using adal.js and Cross-origin Resource Sharing (CORS). [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use OAuth with Cross-Origin Resource Sharing  to connect a Single Page Application  to Dynamics 365 for Customer Engagement (online)](oauth-cross-origin-resource-sharing-connect-single-page-application.md).

 ## Prerequisites